-\paragraph{Reddit COVID-19 Dataset} We selected Reddit communities (subredits), with keywords \enquote{covid} and \enquote{coronavirus} in their names out of the Pushshift Reddit Dataset.
+We selected Reddit communities (subredits), with keywords \enquote{covid} and \enquote{coronavirus} in their names out of the Pushshift Reddit Dataset.
 As a result, \num{40} subreddits with \num{1261952} posts were downloaded.
-Communities sizes vary greatly from small like \enquote{COVIDAteMyFace} \num{2425} posts to large like \enquote{Coronavirus} \num{440579} posts (see Table \ref{tab:subreddits}).
+Community sizes vary greatly from small, like \enquote{COVIDAteMyFace} \num{2425} posts, to large, like \enquote{Coronavirus} \num{440579} posts (see Table \ref{tab:subreddits}).
 Post activity also varies greatly in time, with large amounts of content being shared in the first year of the pandemic (see Results section for details).